Greece Moments Greece Moments

 Seven Springs Woods

-Anyone who was looking for the Niagara Falls of Rhodes was mistaken.
-Although the water splashes out of the mountain left, right and above as if by magic, it is not a raging torrent with a roaring waterfall.
-The springs themselves are more or less well marked with license plates.
-You can explore them, but the stones are very slippery.
+Anyone hoping to find the Niagara Falls of Rhodes will be mistaken.
+Water seeps out of the rock face on all sides as if by magic, but this is no raging torrent with a thundering waterfall.
+The springs themselves are numbered with small signs so you can find them.
+You can explore them up close, but the stones are very slippery.

 Rhodos Sieben Quellen Kolymbia Archangelos